klisiewicz/flutter-bloc-patterns/README.md

 `ListViewBuilder` is responsible for building the UI based on the loading list result.
 It comes with a set of handy callbacks, which corresponds to the list state:
     * `onLoading` - informs the presentation layer that the list is loading, so it can display a loading indicator,
     * `onRefreshing` - informs the presentation layer that the list is refreshing, so it can display a refresh indicator or/and the current state of list elements,
-    * `onResult` - informs the presentation layer that the loading is completed and a non empty list of elements was retrieved,
+    * `onSuccess` - informs the presentation layer that the loading is completed and a non empty list of elements was retrieved,
-    * `onNoResult` - informs the presentation layer that the loading is completed, but no elements were retrieved,
+    * `onEmpty` - informs the presentation layer that the loading is completed, but no elements were retrieved,
-    * `onFailure` - informs the presentation layer that the loading or refreshing has ended with an error.
-It also provides an exception that has occurred.
+    * `onError` - informs the presentation layer that the loading or refreshing has ended with an error.
+It also provides an error that has occurred.

 ##### Usage
 1. Create `ListBloc` using `BlocProvider` or any other `DI` framework: